arviz-devs/preliz/docs/index.rst

-Tools to help you pick a prior
+A tool-box for prior elicitation
 ===================================================

  **As any other methods for prior elicitation, this tools should be used under supervision and criteria of the user.**